 Several components are involved in the I/O filtering process.

-The components of I/O filtering include the following:
+The basic components of I/O filtering include the following:

 - VAIO Filter Framework